astro/pentastats/README.md

 *Step 3:* serve the `public/` directory through a Web server.
 Go there with a browser and click through your new statistics.

+Still too much resources to click?
+You can filter and aggregate them in `public/config.js`